Dentistry

 • Pre- and post-op care

 These additional costs will vary depending on your dentist.
-But these bring up the average cost to the $3,000 to $4,500 range for a single implant.
+But these bring up the average cost to the $3,000 to $4,800 range for a single implant.

-Single Tooth Implant Cost
+Single-Tooth Implant Cost

 Implant-Supported Bridge Cost

-An implant-supported bridge can cost around $5,000 to $16,000, depending on the size of the dental bridge and the number of implants needed.
+An implant-supported bridge can cost around $4,000 to $16,000, depending on the size of the dental bridge and the number of implants needed.
 Implant-supported bridges are ideal for people with several missing teeth.

 It’s also ideal for people whose natural teeth aren’t strong enough to support the bridge, as the implant will act as an anchor for the bridge instead.
+A fixed dental bridge restores function by preventing other teeth from moving.
+It also improves eating and speaking functions.

 Implant-Retained Denture Cost